pedrosalesmiranda/langum_server/README.md

 "

 Database
-Language Pack with title could be id of an expression but for simplers queries like this not so many packs for now
+Language Pack with title could be id of an expression but for simpler queries like this not so many packs for now